INDIGO-Initiative/database-app/docs/heroku.md

 Add a Heroku Postgres Database - make sure it saves it's credentials as `DATABASE_URL`.

-Add the Config Vars `ON_HEROKU` and set it's value to `1`.
+Add the Config Var `ON_HEROKU` and set it's value to `1`.

-Add the Config Vars `SECRET_KEY` and set it's value to something random and secret.
+Add the Config Var `SECRET_KEY` and set it's value to something random and secret.

-Add the Config Vars `SENTRY_DSN` and set it's value to whatever Sentry tells you.
+Add the Config Var `SENTRY_DSN` and set it's value to whatever Sentry tells you.

+If it's a test server, you can also add the the Config Var `APP_TITLE` and set a test title like `INDIGO Test Server`.
+This will help users tell the diference between test and live servers.
+Don't set this var on the live server.

 Deploy by normal Heroku methods.